 In a meeting with California officials to discuss Sanctuary Cities, Trump uttered the following: “We have people coming into the country, or trying to come in — and we’re stopping a lot of them — but we’re taking people out of the country.
 You wouldn’t believe how bad these people are.
 These aren’t people.
 These are animals.”

 News outlets tended to cover this in “Trump calls immigrants animals” fashion.
-I’m a fan of the mainstream media and the Deep State, but as the National Review rightly , Trump’s use of the word “animal” was in direct response to a question about MS-13 asked by the Sheriff of Fresno County, where MS-13 gang members have been convicted of murder and gun charges.
+I’m a fan of the mainstream media and the Deep State, but as the National Review rightly points out, Trump’s use of the word “animal” was in direct response to a question about MS-13 asked by the Sheriff of Fresno County, where MS-13 gang members have been convicted of murder and gun charges.

 Fine, context is important.

 But the context doesn’t really make it better.
-Recently, one of our contributors wrote on MS-13 and the cycle of dehumanization that leads to violence.
+Recently, one of our contributors wrote a piece on MS-13 and the cycle of dehumanization that leads to violence.
 (I’ll give you a minute to read it before I continue…ready?)

 One could argue that the press is in the wrong here because calling Trump out for dehumanizing immigrants (which he does regularly) without specifying which particular group of immigrants he happens to be dehumanizing today actually does his work for him – contributing to the lumping together of undocumented immigrants with the small percentage of those who have committed violent crimes.